rwiteshbera/Hyperion/README.md

 ![Hyperion Header](https://user-images.githubusercontent.com/73098407/210416970-710f9153-18fe-48fd-9e51-39db3b9801ed.jpg)

-A blockchain project aims to implement the basic features of a blockchain system, such as adding new blocks through a proof of work process, verifying transactions and ensuring the security of the chain through cryptographic hashes, and safeguarding the information stored in the blocks.
+A blockchain project aims to implement the features of a blockchain system, such as adding new blocks through a proof of work process, verifying transactions and ensuring the security of the chain through cryptographic hashes, and safeguarding the information stored in the blocks.
 Additionally, it also aims to include a wallet feature that utilizes Elliptic Curve Digital Signature Algorithm (ECDSA) to generate private and public keys.

+### Usage Guides
 - Create New Blockchain Wallet
 ```bash
 go run main.go --create